Chantal Akerman: Style

 Akerman's filming style relies on capturing ordinary life.
 By encouraging viewers to have patience with a slow pace, her films emphasize the humanity of the everyday.
 Art curator Kathy Halbreich writes that Akerman "creates a cinema of waiting, of passages, of resolutions deferred".

 Many of Akerman's films portray the movement of people across distances or their absorption with claustrophobic spaces.
 Curator Jon Davies writes that her domestic interiors "conceal gendered labour and violence, secrecy and shame, where traumas both large and small unfold with few if any witnesses".
 Akerman addresses the voyeurism that is always present within cinematic discourse by often playing a character within her films, placing herself on both sides of the camera simultaneously.
 She used the boredom of structuralism to generate a bodily feeling in the viewer, accentuating the passage of time.

 Akerman was influenced by European art cinema as well as structuralist film.
 Structuralist film used formalist experimentation to propose a reciprocal relationship between image and viewer.
 Akerman cites Michael Snow as a structuralist inspiration, especially his film Wavelength, which is composed of a single shot of a photograph of a sea on a loft wall, with the camera slowly zooming in.
 Akerman was drawn to the perceived dullness of structuralism because it rejected the dominant cinema's concern for plot.
 As a teenager in Brussels, Akerman skipped school to see movies, including films from the Knokke-Le-Zoute Experimental Film Festival.

 Art historian Terrie Sultan writes that Akerman's "narrative is marked by an almost Proustian attention to detail and visual grace".
 Similarly, Akerman's visual language resists easy categorization and summarization: she creates narrative through filmic syntax instead of plot development.

 Many directors have cited Akerman's directorial style as an influence on their work.
 Kelly Reichardt, Gus Van Sant, and Sofia Coppola have noted their exploration of filming in real time as a tribute to Akerman.
+Artist Tacita Dean in conversation with artist Amadour called Jeanne Dielman an "absolute masterpiece," they shared their mutual respect for Akerman's work and the impact of her work on art history.